ipld/js-ipld-dag-pb/README.md

 - `link` - type: DAGLink or DAGLink in its json format
 - `callback` - type: function with signature `function (err, node) {}`

-Creates a link on node A to node B by using node B to get its multihash.
+Creates a link on node A to node B by using node B to get its CID.
 Returns a *new* instance of DAGNode without modifying the old one.

 Creates a new DAGNode instance with the union of node.links plus the new link.